 - The responsibility to verify the information provided by the debtor

 - The responsibility to communicate with the creditors, giving complete and transparent information

 - As an Officer of the Court, the responsibility to bring all necessary matters before the court with complete information

 - The responsibility to uphold the integrity and spirit of the BIA

 Help for Debtors in Trouble

 The BIA offers hope to Canadians saddled with unmanageable debt.
-If you can’t afford to pay back your creditors, the law provides individuals with two legal options to deal with a debt crisis—bankruptcy and a consumer proposal.
+As a consumer, if you can’t afford to pay back your creditors, this law provides you with two legal options to deal with a debt crisis—bankruptcy and a Consumer Proposal.

-If you have a steady income or enough resources to pay back a part of your debt, a consumer proposal may be the answer for you.
-If accepted, your proposal allows you to pay back only a part of what you owe.
-As long as you make timely payments, your creditors must stop their collection efforts and abandon lawsuits and garnishments.
+If you have a secure, steady income or enough resources to pay back a part of your debt, a Consumer Proposal may be the answer for you.
+If accepted by your creditors, your proposal allows you to pay back all or part of what you owe, in payments you can afford, over an agreed upon period of time, no longer than 5 years..
+As long as you complete the payments, your creditors must stop their collection efforts and abandon lawsuits and garnishments.